Marjorie Magner: Career

 Magner also serves on the board of directors of Ally Financial Inc.

-Magner was named as one of the Most Powerful Women in Business from 2001–2004 in the Fortune magazine list and was ranked #19 in the Forbes magazine list of World's Most Powerful Women.
+Magner was named one of the Most Powerful Women in Business from 2001–2004 in the Fortune magazine list and was ranked #19 in the Forbes magazine list of World's Most Powerful Women.

 Philanthropy

 Magner serves on the board of trustees of the Brooklyn College Foundation, a fundraising organization for her alma mater.